frostbrosracing/Election_Analysis/README.md

   2. The total number of votes for each candidate
   3. The percentage of votes for each candidate
   4. The winner of the election based on popular vote

-In addition to the above listed requested detail, the following outputs were also calculated:
-  1. The county with the greatest voter turnout
+  5. The county with the greatest voter turnout
-  2. The total number of votes cast within each county
+  6. The total number of votes cast within each county
-  3. The percentage of the total number of votes cast within each county
+  7. The percentage of the total number of votes cast within each county
 #### Resources
 - Data Source: election_results.csv
 - Software: Python 3.7.6, Visual Studio Code 1.54.3